deynische/feels-like-weather/README.md

 # Feels Like Weather
-A simple page showing the current ambient weather using [Dark Sky API](https://darksky.net/dev) and [OpenCage Geocoding API](https://opencagedata.com/).
+A simple page showing the current weather using geolocation and API data.

-This project is based on the [freeCodeCamp local weather project](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/show-the-local-weather/).
+This is based on the [freeCodeCamp local weather project](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/show-the-local-weather/).

 Images from Unsplash and Pixabay.

-## Notice
+## A Note On APIs
-As it is best practice to obfuscate API keys, this project will not work client-side without my API keys.
-Current thoughts are to either implement CodePen's solution of prompting the user for an API key or to refactor the project to use the [freeCodeCamp Weather API](https://fcc-weather-api.glitch.me/).
+This project is originally built to use the [Dark Sky API](https://darksky.net/dev) and [OpenCage Geocoding API](https://opencagedata.com/).
+However, as it is best practice to obfuscate API keys, client-side projects will not work without exposing the keys to potential abuse.

+As an alternative, this project checks for the existence of keys and uses the [freeCodeCamp Weather API](https://fcc-weather-api.glitch.me/) in their absence.

+One small difference is the Dark Sky version uses apparent temperature while the FCC version uses current temperature.

 ## To Do
 - [x] Set up geolocation